estruyf/vscode-extension-installer/README.md

 The extension came to life when I was looking for a way to install extensions that were not ready yet to be released to the marketplace.
 In order to release new updates quickly, without the need to give colleagues/testers/users a new `vsix` file each time, I decided to create a simple extension installer.

+> **Info**: The extension will hourly check for new updates and prompt you to update if there is one.

 ## Usage

 Follow the next steps in order to use the extension: